manassaloi/manassaloi.github.io/_posts/2020-04-14-wfh-lockdown.markdown

 Hence my hypothesis is that though people will appreciate occasional WFHs, video calls, webinars, the world will move back to how it was a few months back; provided we find the Covid-19 cure of course

-Lets wait a couple of years, and see ;)
+Lets wait a couple of years and see.

 Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)